contact us

 The following are excerpts from a recent series of interviews with the children living at the Simply Smiles Children’s Village in Oaxaca, Mexico.
 Read or listen to their powerful reflections on coming to live at the village and what your support means to them.

 All interviews have been translated from Spanish to English and were edited for clarity.
-The audio files have been recorded by a Simply Smiles staff to preserve the privacy and identity of the youth featured below.
+The audio files have been recorded by the Simply Smiles staff to preserve the privacy and identity of the youth featured below.

 I’m 14 years old.
+I'm from a town called San Pedro Xochiapan in the Cañada de Cuicatlán region.

+• I’m 14 years old.
 I'm from a town called San Pedro Xochiapan in the Cañada de Cuicatlán region [of Oaxaca, Mexico].

-• I’ve been here [at the Simply Smiles Children’s Village] for just about a year and five months.
+I’ve been here [at the Simply Smiles Children’s Village] for just about a year and five months.

 To start, a year ago—well, two years ago—I didn’t know [about the Simply Smiles Children’s Village].
 I was in a place for children in Mexico City…run by a priest.
 I stayed there for a year.